Toward the theory on local cohomologies at the ideals given by simplicial posets: Abstract

 \section{Abstract}

 For a {\it simplicial poset} $P$, Stanley assigned the face ring $A_P$, which is the quotient of the polynomial ring $S:=K[t_x \mid x \in P \setminus \{\widehat{0} \}]$ by the ideal $I_P$.
-This is a generalization of Stanley-Reisner rings, but $S$ and $A_P$ are not standard graded, and $I_P$ is not a monomial ideal.
-To develop the theory on the local cohomology $H_{I_p}^i(S)$ and its injective resolution, this paper establishes the foundation.
-Specifically, we give an explicit description of the graded injective envelope $\EE_S(S/\fp_x)$, where $\fp_x$ is the prime ideal associated with $x \in P$.
-We also analyze morphisms between them.
+This is a generalization of Stanley-Reisner rings, but $S$ and $A_P$ are not standard graded in this case, and $I_P$ is not a monomial ideal.
+To establish the foundation of the theory on local cohomology $H_{I_p}^i(S)$ and its injective resolution, we give an explicit description of the graded injective envelope $\EE_S(S/\fp_x)$, where $\fp_x$ is the prime ideal associated with $x \in P$, and analyze their behavior in the graded dualizing complex.